radiolondra/ServiceWorker-Highlander-DNA/README.md

 `var endpoint = "wss://ws.ifelse.io";`

-or the local one, provided in this repository, which must be run before to open the extension's host browser:
+or the local one, provided in this repository, which echoes any received message back to all the connected clients (broadcast) and must be run before to open the extension's host browser:

 `var endpoint = "ws://localhost:8000";`

+The local web socket server is provided as a *PyCharm* project.
+You can open it in PyCharm and build the final executable (for Windows OS) by using the provided *pyinstaller .spec file* or download an already built .exe file from Releases.
+To build the executable for other OSes you'll have to modify the pyinstaller .spec file.

 #### Always-on browser extensions